Recent Developments

 NATIONAL LAWS, POLICIES, AND REGULATIONS

 There is no comprehensive law in Ecuador regarding CSOs.
 The basis of the sector’s legal treatment is the Civil Code, which has been in effect since 1861.
-The Civil Code provides the President of the Republic the authority under the Regulation for Approval of the Statutes, Reforms and Codifications, Liquidation and Dissolution, and Registration of Members and Directives, of the Organizations under the Civil Code and Special Laws (“The Regulations”) to establish and dissolve CSOs.* Thus, CSOs are governed by Executive Decrees, which have been promulgated to address issues of operations, organization, and oversight.
+The Civil Code provides the President of the Republic the authority under the Regulation for Approval of the Statutes, Reforms and Codifications, Liquidation and Dissolution, and Registration of Members and Directives, of the Organizations under the Civil Code and Special Laws (“The Regulations”) to establish and dissolve CSOs.
+Thus, CSOs are governed by executive decrees, which have been promulgated to address issues of operations, organization, and oversight.

 Other relevant national laws and regulations include the following: